 Want to attend medical or dental school?
-Have a desire to become a physicianís assistant, a pharmacist or work as a physical therapist?
-A bachelorís degree from the University of North Texas can prepare you for each of these areas as well as for veterinary or optometry school.
+Have a desire to become a physician assistant, a pharmacist or work as a physical therapist?
+A bachelorís degree from the University of North Texas can prepare you for those areas or for veterinary or optometry school.

-Our Office of Health Professions has counselors who provide one-on-one advising and help to prepare you for professional school through various seminars and webinars.
-Detailed information regarding entrance requirements, tutoring, the application process and letters of recommendation, and the interview process are also available in the office.
+The Office of Health Professions has counselors who provide one-on-one advising and prepare you for professional school through various seminars and webinars.
+Detailed information regarding entrance requirements, tutoring, the application process and letters of recommendation, and the interview process are also available.

-Several academic departments offer courses in preparation for enrollment in health-related professional programs.
-Your major for the bachelorís degree may be in any program, but the prerequisite requirements for application to the health professions schools must also be met.
-Some of our most distinguished faculty members teach these courses.
-Many of them have published numerous articles, journals and books in their fields.
-Opportunities to participate in their research projects are also available.
+Several academic departments offer courses that prepare you to enroll in health-related professional programs.
+Your undergraduate major may be in any program, but the prerequisite requirements for applying to the health professions schools must also be met.
+Many of our most distinguished faculty members teach these courses.
+They have published numerous articles, journals and books in their fields.
+Opportunities to participate in their research may also be available.

-You can gain valuable insights and have access to additional resources through our student chapter of Alpha Epsilon Delta, the pre-health professions national honor society.
-It sponsors numerous health- related activities, such as tours of medical and other health-related schools, programs exploring career opportunities, and discussions with health professionals.
+You can gain valuable insights and access other resources through our Alpha Epsilon Delta student chapter.
+This pre-health professions national honor society sponsors tours of medical and other health-related schools, programs exploring career opportunities, and discussions with health-care professionals.
 Other related student organizations include the:

-Information about health professions scholarships is available by emailing email@example.com or calling 940-565-2051.
+Information about health professions scholarships is available by contacting the Office of Health Professions by email or by calling at 940-565-2051.

-For admission to medical, dental and veterinary schools, it is important that you maintain an excellent grade point average (3.6 or higher).
+For admission to medical, dental or veterinary school, itís important that you maintain an excellent grade point average.

-Successful completion of specialized standardized tests — such as the Graduate Record Examination (GRE), the Medical College Admission Test (MCAT), the Dental Admission Test (DAT), the Optometry Admission Test (OAT) or the Pharmacy College Admission Test (PCAT) — are required by the professional schools about one year before application.
+Completing specialized standardized tests — such as the Graduate Record Examination (GRE), the Medical College Admission Test (MCAT), the Dental Admission Test (DAT), the Optometry Admission Test (OAT) or the Pharmacy College Admission Test (PCAT) — are required by the professional schools about one year before application.

 Nine medical schools, three dental schools, one veterinary medical school, two optometry schools and many allied health care professional schools are located in Texas.
-Among the nine medical schools is the University of North Texas Health Science Center at Fort Worth-Texas College of Osteopathic Medicine.
+Among the nine medical schools is the Texas College of Osteopathic Medicine at the University of North Texas Health Science Center at Fort Worth.

-Before applying to medical, dental or other health-related professional programs, itís important to work at a hospital, clinic or other health care institution as an intern or in another capacity.
+Before applying to medical, dental or other health-related professional programs, itís important to work or intern at a hospital, clinic or other health care institution.
 If veterinary medicine is your goal, extensive animal and vet-related experience is required.

 We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
 Completing courses in health education, human biology, psychology and sociology are also recommended.